Storm News

 8.10

-pm 3rd February 1990 Tropical Cyclone Nancy with well developed upper trough extending to Victoria along coast.
+pm 3rd February 1990 Tropical Cyclone Nancy with well developed upper trough extending to Victoria along the East Coast.
 1026hp high over NZ and 1034hp high over Bight.
 Major flooding in Sydney and Hunter Valley.
-Eye of cyclone crossed Cape Byron - calm for a short time.
+Eye of tropical cyclone crossed Cape Byron - winds were calm for a short time.

 [Satellite] [Surface] [Upper]